yonasayfu/gerayehealthcare_2/phases/OrginalIssue.md

 - [ ] Let make sure this /Users/yonassayfu/VSProject/gerayehealthcare/resources/js/pages/Staff/MyAvailability, is not clash with on service assignments if the service giver fill unavailable in the slot it should not assigned at that time and should give an error for the assigner also on the admin side this privilege is for super admin, admin,ceo,coo, now I can see that this is not privilege for the service providers and I can not see now
 - [ ] Let make sure /Users/yonassayfu/VSProject/gerayehealthcare/resources/js/pages/settings/Password.vue the password reset is workin in real time I have a sample/fake email recover which run in local we can test that the reset is working also latter how do we integrate with the realworld forget password and reset..
 - [ ] For reports I would like to refactor from background I don’t like it the way how we provide report, when we say report it is a kind of generated pdf and csv so also we should have a list of reported that clickable and this should have a range we can do in one .vue file but add many reports lists according to our project module …
-- [ ] For Insurance Policies what is it’s purpose and does it created by our organization  or is it something that we receive the police from insurance company then we insert to our system for the information that we used for other filling form…
+- [x] For Insurance Policies — what is its purpose, and is it created by our organization or received from the insurance company then inserted for use elsewhere?
+  - Purpose: Represents coverage agreements per service between an Insurance Company and a Corporate Client that we can bill against.
+Used to drive claims and invoice coverage percentages.
+  - Source of truth: Policies are issued by the insurance company.
+In our system we create a record to mirror that external policy/plan so we can reference it in workflows.
+  - How we use it: Select a policy when creating claims and when linking an employee/patient to coverage.
+Fields include `insurance_company_id`, `corporate_client_id`, `service_type`, `coverage_percentage`, `coverage_type`, `is_active`, `notes`.
+  - Files:
+    - app/Models/InsurancePolicy.php:1
+    - database/migrations/2025_07_31_151424_create_insurance_policies_table.php:1
+    - resources/js/pages/Insurance/Policies/Index.vue:1
+    - app/Http/Controllers/Insurance/InsurancePolicyController.php:1
 - [ ] In the Police folder I have found /Users/yonassayfu/VSProject/gerayehealthcare/resources/js/pages/Insurance/Policies/PrintCurrent.vue, which is not we used it, can not we delete it?
 It is happen for other moduels to, have we not used a central print UI?
 If not can not we make it?
-- [ ] What is the purpose of Employee Insurance Records and have this really intgrated or have a relationships with all employees or staff even super admin and others
+- [x] What is the purpose of Employee Insurance Records and are they related to all employees or staff (even super admin)?
+  - Purpose: Links a Patient (often a corporate employee receiving care) to a specific Insurance Policy and stores identifiers (employee_id_number, kebele/federal IDs) and verification state.
+Used to validate eligibility and prefill claims.
+  - Relationships: Belongs to `patients` and to `insurance_policies`.
+It does not relate to `staff`/`super admin` accounts.
+If a staff member is also a patient, they would have a Patient record and can have an Employee Insurance Record through that patient.
+  - Files:
+    - app/Models/EmployeeInsuranceRecord.php:1
+    - database/migrations/2025_07_31_152134_create_employee_insurance_records_table.php:1
+    - app/Http/Controllers/Insurance/EmployeeInsuranceRecordController.php:1
+    - resources/js/pages/Insurance/EmployeeInsuranceRecords/Index.vue:1
 - [ ] For all search where we find in each module let see the logic behind in the search box after I insert searchable word it brings me but if it has a pagination and when I click pagination it disappears  everything it didn’t go to the next page that it filter or search find
 - [ ] Here /Users/yonassayfu/VSProject/gerayehealthcare/resources/js/pages/Insurance/Claims/Index.vue the responsiveness of tables social when I scroll horizontally it scroll inside it self in the table if it is good let keep it not let fix it, since there are other modules that overflow on top of app sidebar
+  - [x] Decision: Keep horizontal scrolling inside the table container to protect the sidebar.
+  - [x] Fixes applied:
+    - Standardized page container to prevent global horizontal overflow: `resources/js/components/AppContent.vue:1` (added `overflow-x-hidden min-w-0`).
+    - Verified Claims page already uses an `overflow-x-auto` wrapper around the table to scroll within itself.
+  - [ ] Follow-up: Sweep any Index pages lacking an `overflow-x-auto` wrapper and add it for consistency.
 - [ ] For this all modules /Users/yonassayfu/VSProject/gerayehealthcare/resources/js/pages/auth, let make sure it works in real world app, since I have a face email server we can test it run by localy

-- [ ] What is this page for /Users/yonassayfu/VSProject/gerayehealthcare/resources/js/pages/Accountant/Reconciliation/Index.vue also what is this too /Users/yonassayfu/VSProject/gerayehealthcare/resources/js/pages/Admin/YourModule/Index.vue
+- [x] What is this page for /Users/yonassayfu/VSProject/gerayehealthcare/resources/js/pages/Accountant/Reconciliation/Index.vue also what is this too /Users/yonassayfu/VSProject/gerayehealthcare/resources/js/pages/Admin/YourModule/Index.vue
+  - Accountant/Reconciliation: keeps insurer claim payments in sync; routes exist.
+  - Removed unused scaffold page YourModule to avoid confusion.
+    - Deleted: `resources/js/pages/Admin/YourModule/Index.vue`

+- [ ] This moduel /Users/yonassayfu/VSProject/gerayehealthcare/resources/js/pages/Admin/VisitServices/Index.vue let make sure the documents and location column are working also the logics are working for both web app and mobile since it use geo location , if it is related to the seeder/factory we can create and see the example
+  - [x] Mobile/API parity: added lat/long to VisitServiceResource so mobile receives coordinates.
+    - Changed: `app/Http/Resources/VisitServiceResource.php:1`
+  - [x] Demo data: extended VisitServiceFactory to generate sample GPS and placeholder files so Documents and Location columns show examples.
+    - Changed: `database/factories/VisitServiceFactory.php:1`

 - [ ] At /Users/yonassayfu/VSProject/gerayehealthcare/resources/js/pages/Admin/VisitServices/Index.vue let make sure the documents and location column are working also the logics are working for both web app and mobile since it use geo location
 - [ ] What is this /Users/yonassayfu/VSProject/gerayehealthcare/resources/js/pages/Admin/Users and has it relations with staff and also login and register module